-A passive device which reduces the power of a signal.
+A passive device that reduces the power of a signal.
 Attenuators are rated according to the amount of signal attenuation.

 Answer To Reset, or ATR for short, is the string a smart card sends to the receiver upon every reset.
 The ATR of each smart card conforms to the ISO7816-3 specifications.
-The ATR contains information about the card, for instance, information on how the receiver should communicate with the card: Voltage, Amp, Baudrate, Synchronous or Asynchronous communication etc.
+The ATR contains information about the card, such as how the receiver should communicate with the card: Voltage, Amp, Baudrate, Synchronous or Asynchronous communication, etc.

-The auto update (AU) technique makes sure the card is kept up to date in order to provide the correct keys to the CAM when requested.
-Providers will regularly change their operational keys and unless you have a valid set of management keys, you will soon be left with a black screen.
-For different coding systems, the actual keys that are used for decoding, have different names.
-For instance, in Irdeto, they are called Plainkeys and for Seca they are called Operational Keys.
+The auto-update (AU) technique ensures the card is kept up to date to provide the correct keys to the CAM when requested.
+Providers will regularly change their operational keys, and unless you have a valid set of management keys, you will soon be left with a black screen.
+For different coding systems, the keys used for decoding have other names.
+For instance, in Irdeto, they are called Plainkeys, and for Seca, they are called Operational Keys.

 Automatic Brightness Control:

-A television circuit used to automatically adjust picture tube brightness in response to changes in background or ambient light.
+A television circuit automatically adjusts picture tube brightness in response to changes in the background or ambient light.

 Automatic Fine Tuning:

-A circuit that automatically maintains the correct tuner oscillator frequency and compensates for drift and for moderate amounts of inaccurate tuning.
+A circuit that automatically maintains the correct tuner oscillator frequency compensates for drift and moderate amounts of inaccurate tuning.
 Similar to AFC.